-Osu is an extremely intensive game which attracts a lot of viewers to players that are incredibly skilled.
+Osu is an extremely intensive game that attracts a lot of viewers to players who are incredibly skilled.
 So is Osu a good aim trainer?

 Some players use a touch tablet for better control but you can use a mouse and keyboard as well.

 Since playing Osu with a mouse is quite difficult it can definitely improve some aspects of your aim.

 Most of these benefits can be attributed to the game’s high skill cap.
 Osu is not just a musical game, it demands perfect hand-eye coordination and lightning-fast reaction time.

 Just because this game is 2D and doesn’t look like a normal FPS world, doesn’t mean it can’t improve your aim.

 Is Osu a Good Aim Trainer?

 One of the key benefits of using Osu as an aim trainer is that it offers a fun and engaging way to improve your aim.
 It’s not as mundane or repetitive as some traditional aim training exercises, which can lead to more consistent and long-term practice.
 Moreover, it’s easy to track your progress over time, as the game provides detailed statistics about your performance.